jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 >
 > This is also what the internet is becoming: a dark forest.
 In response to the ads, the tracking, the trolling, the hype, and other predatory behaviors, we’re retreating to our dark forests of the internet, and away from the mainstream.

 Our web has turned into a relentless competition for our attention.
-As corporations and influencers grasp for power, an increasing number of the web's citizens have retreated to the underground burrows of the cozy web to avoid the fallout.
+As corporations and influencers grasp for power, an increasing number of the web's citizens have retreated to the underground burrows of the [[thoughts/Dark Forest Theory of the Internet|cozy web]] to avoid the fallout.
 Hidden away from a hostile public web filled with spam, AI marketing, and malware, we find respite in our group chats, Discord servers, and forums.

 ![[thoughts/images/dark-forest.png|500]]
 *Maggie Appleton in [The Dark Forest and the Cozy Web](https://maggieappleton.com/cozy-web)*